Editorial

 The CallerFilterPro blog.

-Long-form, honest writing on spam calls, robocalls, and AI call screening.
+Long-form, honest writing on AI phone concierges, AI call screening, and how unknown-caller workflows actually work.
 Where another tool is the right answer, we say so; where the category itself is broken, we say that too.

-Spam calls are still climbing year-over-year despite the TCPA, STIR/SHAKEN, and a decade of blocker apps.
+Unwanted-call volume is still climbing year-over-year despite the TCPA, STIR/SHAKEN, and a decade of filter apps.
 Here's an honest walkthrough of every defense that actually works in 2026.

 Read post →

-The Real Cost of Robocalls (And Why Blockers Aren't Enough)
+The Real Cost of Robocalls (And Why Reactive Tools Aren't Enough)

 Most coverage focuses on scam losses.
 The deeper cost is the productivity tax of constant interruption and the legitimate calls you miss because you stopped answering.
-Here's why blockers can't fix that.
+Here's why reactive lookup tools alone can't fix that.

 Read post →